Gabya06/gabya06.github.io/docs/index.md

-# Welcome to Gaby Agrocostea's Data Science Portfolio
+# Welcome to Gaby's Data Science Portfolio

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## About me

-I'm a data scientist, instructor and mentor.
-During my free time, I teach data science, python, machine learning and SQL to beginner and advanced students as a consultant.
+I'm currenly working a data scientist & machine learning engineer in the tech industry.
+I also teach data science, python, machine learning and SQL to both beginner and advanced students.
+As a consultant and mentor, I guide junior data scientists on their journey.

-I enjoy writing blogs about latest developments in data science and machine learning, sharing insights from my current and past projects, and discussing my experiences in teaching and mentoring.
-Sharing knowledge with others is a passion of mine!
+I have a passion for writing blogs about latest developments in data science and machine learning, sharing insights from my current and past projects, and discussing my experiences in teaching and mentoring.
+Sharing knowledge is something I deeply enjoy!
 You can find my blog posts on [medium.com/gabya06](https://medium.com/@gabya06)

 ## Current Projects
-The project I am currently working on

-## Previous Projects
-Documentation and code for my previous work

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+This site serves as a hub for my current and past data science projects.